 Source: Canva

-Made of clay and sand, terracotta tiles get their pale yellow to dark brown colour from the earth.
-Terracotta is among those highly porous materials used for tiling.
+Made of clay and sand, it is the natural composition of the earth that gives terracotta tiles their pale yellow to dark brown color.
+This material is among the most porous options used for tiling.

 4. Glass tiles